Witty-me/Witty-me.github.io/_pages/about.md

 Personal
 ======
 I have been playing curling since 2021.
-Our team won the 4th place in the [2022 National Curling Championship of University Students](/images/curling1.jpg) and the 3rd place in the [Zhongtiao Curling Championship](/images/curling2.jpg).
+Our team won the 4th place in the [2022 National Curling Championship of University Students](/images/curling1.jpg) and the 3rd place in the [Zhong'ti'ao Curling Championship](/images/curling2.jpg).